-- A. U.S. Government Treasury Bills and Notes - B. Federal Agency or United States Government-Sponsored Enterprise (GSE) Obligations, Participations, or Other Instruments including those issued by or fully guaranteed as to principal and interest by federal agencies or United States government-sponsored enterprises - C. Certificates of Deposit (non-negotiable) (CDs) The City is authorized to use of private CD placement services by local agencies.
+- A. U.S. Government Treasury Bills and Notes - B. U.S. Government Sponsored Enterprise Debt (GSE's) (known as Agencies) - C. Certificates of Deposit (non-negotiable) (CDs) The City is authorized to use of private CD placement services by local agencies.
 This investment policy allows for the use of a placement service called the Certificate of Deposit Account Registry Service (CDARS), which acts as the master custodian for the placement of CDs.
 Through the use of this placement service, local banks that work with CDARS place one investment by the City and divide the deposit into individual CDs not to exceed \$250,000, so that each individual CD is fully insured by the FDIC. - D. Bankers Acceptances (BA) - E. Commercial Paper Prime commercial paper with an A1/P1 rating, or the equivalent, as provided for by a nationally recognized statistical-rating organization (NRSRO).
-Purchases must be limited to corporations organized and operating within the United States, having total assets in excess of \$500 million, and has debt other than commercial paper, if any, rated in a rating category of "A" or its equivalent or higher by a NRSRO.
-Under a provision sunsetting on January 1, 2026, no more than 40% of the portfolio may be invested in Commercial Paper if the City's investment assets under management are greater than \$100,000,000. - F. State of California Local Agency Investment Fund (LAIF) - G. CalTRUST - H. California Asset Management Program (CAMP) - I. Negotiable Certificates of Deposit Must be issued by a nationally or state chartered bank, savings association or a federal association, a state or federal credit union, or by a federally- or state-licensed branch of a foreign bank. - J. Medium Term Corporate Notes Notes issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States.
-Eligible investments shall be rated in a rating category of "A" or its equivalent or better by an NRSRO.
+Purchases must be limited to corporations organized and operating within the United States, having total assets in excess of \$500 million, and has debt other than commercial paper, if any, rated in a rating category of "A" or its equivalent or higher by an NRSRO.
+In addition, purchases may not represent more than ten percent (10%) of the outstanding paper of an issuing corporation. - F. State of California Local Agency Investment Fund (LAIF) - G. CalTrust - H. California Asset Management Program (CAMP) - I. Negotiable Certificates of Deposit Must be issued by a nationally or state chartered bank or savings and loan association, a state or federal credit union, or by a federallyor state-licensed branch of a foreign bank. - J. Medium Term Corporate Notes Notes issued by corporations doing business in the United States with a rating category of "A" or its equivalent or better by an NRSRO.